itsReward/news_clustering_project/user_guide.md

-# Zimbabwe News Article Clustering Application - User Guide
+# News Article Clustering Application - User Guide

 This guide will help you understand how to use the Zimbabwe News Article Clustering Application and explain how it works.